VK00071-00085-2x1v

 My last subject this productive morning at 10:13am, with purple owl's clover, California goldfields, Bigelow's coreopsis, filaree, recurved larkspur, tidy tips, phacelia, saltbush, and the Temblor Range.

-By 11am, I was back at my vehicle After reorganizing gear, drove northwest on dusty Simmler Road to Elkhorn Road, then east on SR58 over the Temblor Range pass.
+By 11am, I was back at my vehicle After reorganizing gear, drove northwest on dusty Simmler Road to Elkhorn Road, then east on the SR58highway over the Temblor Range pass.
 On the east side, per above, I was surprised to see significant numbers of roadside areas with California poppies, California goldfields, and more.
+California poppies are uncommon in the monument.
 Some of these areas were unfenced and without NO TRESPASSING signs, and no cattle, that meant, even if private lands, one might explore some, as long as one has not been asked to leave.
+Most trees are California juniper, Juniperus californica, that are more common on the eastern side of the Temblor Range.

 Below is a Google Earth satellite images from January 20, 2023 that best shows the maze of all unsigned, mostly unnamed dirt roads, in the Antelope Buttes zone and also trails of the state poppy reserve.
 Many of those roads can be driven carefully with just 2WD while others are 4WD only in spots.
-I overnighted at 4 beside the northeast end of Fairmont Butte.
-1, 2, and 3 are usual entry points from SR138.
+I overnighted at 4, beside the northeast end of Fairmont Butte.
+1, 2, and 3 are usual entry points from the SR138 highway.

 The last significant rain was on March 31, when 0.19 inches was recorded at the poppy reserve weather station but greater amounts fell nearby that was why some areas had fresh goldfields that rise a week after such late winter storms.
 Some dirt roads still had water puddles 2 weeks later.
-The deep green area are farm crops.
+The deep green rectangle is farm crops.

 VK00443-00513-3x1v 9500x5200 pixels 3 frame 3 column 1 row 70 shot focus stack blend a6700 17-40mm @35.6mm